googlefonts/fontelemetry/specs/SETTINGS.md

 ### Fontelemetry Settings

-The fontelemetry settings file is named `fntel.toml` (pronounced `/fintel/`) and can be stored on any file path local to the project that uses fontelemetry.
+The fontelemetry settings file is named `fontelemetry.toml` and can be stored on any file path local to the project that uses fontelemetry.

 The file must be formatted according to the [TOML specification](https://github.com/toml-lang/toml#user-content-spec).
 This file is parsed to a Python dictionary with the Python [toml package](https://github.com/uiri/toml) for use in fontelemetry.
 Most fontelemetry objects support manual construction of a Python dictionary that mimics the parsed format of the settings file.